vortezwohl/Jentiti/README.md

 # Jentiti
-Jentiti is an IoC container for entities and pojo which can create prototype proxy.
+Jentiti is an IoC container for entities and pojos.